 This factor looks at how long you have had your credit accounts open.
 The older your average credit age, the higher this portion of your credit score will be.
-If you have old credit cards you are no longer using, you might want to keep them in a drawer rather than closing them.
+If you have old credit cards you are no longer using, you might want to keep them locked in a drawer or in a safe rather than closing them.
 If you close them, it will have a negative impact on both your average credit length and lower your credit available adversely, knocking a few points off your score.

 New Credit 10%

 When you apply for new credit, a lender will pull a copy of your credit score.
 This is called a “hard inquiry” and will appear on your credit report for 24 months.
 Too many of these “hard inquiries” bunched together over that two-year period can lower your credit score.
 That is something to consider if you are planning on taking out several loans over a short period of time.

 It is important to recognize the difference between a “hard inquiry,” which impacts your credit score and a “soft inquiry,” which will not ding your score.
 A “soft inquiry” happens when you check your own credit report or use a credit monitoring service.
 A “soft inquiry” also includes when companies make promotional offers of credit, or your lender conducts periodic reviews of your existing loans.

 A variety of different types of loans can raise your credit score.
 Creditors like to see different types of loans being paid off, from your mortgage, to auto loan, to credit cards.

 It is interesting to examine the average credit score by generation.
 Here is the data from VantageScore Credit Gauge from May of this year.
 You will notice the younger generations’ credit scores lagging:

 Now is a Great Time to Check Your Credit Report